denis-stepanov/advent-db/README.md

 ```
 (advent-pyenv) $ advent -t nil
-AdVent v1.5.0
+AdVent v1.6.0
-TV control is nil with action 'mute' for 600 s max
+TV control is nil with action 'mute' for 600 s max and 1 exit jingle
+TV status: unmuted, volume: 100
 Recognition interval is 2 s with confidence of 10%
 Started 2 listening thread(s)
+Type 'h' for help
 ....:::oooo:o.::ooooo:.......
-(Ctrl-C twice or Ctrl-\)
-(advent-pyenv) $
 ```

 If AdVent does not detect your jingle during playback (no "hit" printed), you are good to continue.
 Trim the track: `Edit` > `Remove Special` > `Trim Audio`; then shift the result to the beginning: `Tracks` > `Align Tracks` > `Start to Zero`.
 Export the track: `File` > `Export` > `Export as WAV`.
 Give it a name as per naming convention [described below](#jingle-naming-convention) (in this case it would be something like `FR_6TER_220725_ELEMENTARY1_1.wav`); leave the encoding `Signed 16-bit PCM` (default).
 No need to fill any metadata; just click `OK`.

+You can leave AdVent running till the end of the session; it will seamlessly pick up changes in database.

 ### Step 3: Generate a Hash